 A concept which has proven very useful in various customer environments is the set-up of specific roles for customer data management.
 For example, there could be a role CustomerManager_CustomerGroup1 and another role CustomerManager_CustomerGroup2.
-You can even differentiate between CustomerManager_CustomerGroup1_full and CustomerManager_CustomerGroup1_light.
+You can even differentiate between CustomerManager CustomerGroup1_full and CustomerManager_CustomerGroup1_light.
 In this way, you can use the assignment of the customer manager roles as a toggle and you do not mix up queue access permissions and customer management permissions.
 This can be very helpful in case you have a heterogeneous team in which not everyone is allowed to edit the complete customer data.

 However, do not forget to grant read permissions to customer data of the required customer groups to all engineers of the respective queues!
-Otherwise, they cannot open their tickets at all!
+Otherwise, they cannot open

-The access rights which can be granted also include the permissions concerning the Additional details section of the customer page.
-The contact page, as well as the company page in the Web Client, have an Additional Details section.
+The access rights which can be granted have been extended in CM version 6.9.1, compared to previous ConSol CM versions.
+New rights have been added which apply to a new section of the customer page.
+The contact page, as well as the company page in the Web Client, have a new Additional Details

-Figure 30: ConSol CM Web Client - Details section of a contact page
+Figure 28: ConSol CM Web Client - Details section of a contact page